-Dr. Carter G. Woodson (1875-1950), was a strong promoter of black education.
+Dr. Carter G. Woodson (1875-1950), is known as the father of African-American history.
 He helped popularize the study and knowledge of Africans in the United States.

 To celebrate Black History month, you should STUDY.
 Educate yourself.
 African-American history begins with the beginnings of humanity and civilization.
 Study the glory of Africans in Africa, Asia, the Americas, and Europe millennia before Columbus.
 Study the Transatlantic Slave Trade.
 Study the defeats and triumphs of blacks as Americans.